Nintendo Adventure Books Key

 - General stats: Amount of chapters, items and their locations, scoring, errors, etc.

 I hope you enjoy.
-I'm not an expert book mapper so this was at times an ordeal to map out by hand but worth it to give this series the attention it deserves and to do something no one else has bothered with to my knowledge.
+I'm certainly no expert book mapper but the effort was worth it to give this series the attention it deserves and be the first to break them down like this.
 Contact me using one of the accounts listed on the 'About me' on the homepage if there are any errors I've made.
 Thank you, and read on!

-The guides in order of completion: Plain text format
+The guides in order of upload and completion:

 - Monster Mix-up